 We have all seen them, the fantastic views photographed from the mountaintops.
 Surely they must have been edited?
 Well, now you can find out in the laziest way possible with an easy mountain peak climb!

-Mt.
-Iwaki (岩木山), the highest mountain in Aomori Prefecture, is a great mountain to cross off your bucket list!
-With an altitude of 1,625 meters, this mountain (also known as Tsugaru’s Mt.
-Fuji) is popular with both trekkers and hikers.
-If you love climbing, 5 mountain trails will lead you to the top in 4 – 5 hours.
+If you love climbing, five mountain trails will lead you to the top of Iwaki Mountain in 4 to 5 hours.
 But, if you want to take an easier route, then a bus trip from JR Hirosaki Station and a 10-minute gondola ride will bring you close to the summit (^_-)-☆.

-Just like with other Japanese volcanos (this one is dormant), hot springs are scattered around the Mt.
+Just like with other Japanese volcanoes (this one is dormant), hot springs are scattered around the Mt.
 Iwaki area for travelers to relax.

 Iwakiyama Shrine (岩木山神社)

 Your journey to the top of Mt.
 Iwaki CAN start from the mountain symbol, Iwakiyama Shrine.
 We say “can” because, during the warmer seasons, Kōnan Bus provides direct bus services to the gondola lift station, which does stop at the shrine.
-In this case, you might want to visit this beautiful shrine that has earned the name “Oku no Nikko”!
+In this case, you might want to visit this beautiful shrine, known as “Oku no Nikko”!

 For more information, please refer to our article on Iwakiyama Shrine.